marmelab/EventDrops/README.md

 make install
 ```

-While developing, you can watch your `lib/` folder using the watch command:
+While developing, you can watch your `lib/` folder to refresh automatically the built files using the watch command:

 ``` sh
 make watch